 Untitled Brian Gallivan comedy: A dad desperate for a vacation moves with his family to New Hampshire and opens a group of tourist cottages, but there's nothing relaxing about the resort.
 Starring Molly Shannon.

 The Winklers: A construction worker is forced to live with his oversharing, over-loving in-laws.
-Starring Eva Amurri Martino and Domenick Lombardozzi.
+Starring Henry Winkler, Judith Light, Eva Amurri Martino, and Domenick Lombardozzi.

 Agatha: A convict-turns-criminologist is assigned to a small-town disappearance case, for which the chief detective is her estranged father.
-Starring Erik Palladino and Christian Keyes.
+Starring Erik Palladino, Daniel Henney, and Christian Keyes.

 American Crime: A racially-charged murder trial in California's Central Valley exposes issues of class and gender politics.
 Starring Timothy Hutton, Benito Martinez, W. Earl Brown, Penelope Ann Miller, Richard Cabral.

 Astronaut Wives Club: A drama focusing on the spouses of the American heroes in the Space Race era.
-Starring JoAnna Garcia Swisher and Azure Parsons.
+Starring JoAnna Garcia Swisher, Odette Annable, Desmond Harrington, and Azure Parsons.
 Ordered to series.

 Clementine: Zealots pursue a criminal they believe to have supernatural abilities she could one day use for epic good or equally epic evil.
 Starring David Strathairn, Sarah Snook, Edwin Hodge, Kevin Alejandro, Kathleen Munroe, Nick Gehlfuss, and Mykelti Williamson.

 Forever: New York City's best medical examiner has a hidden advantage: he's immortal.
-Starring Ioan Gruffudd and Judd Hirsch.
+Starring Ioan Gruffudd, Joel David Moore, Judd Hirsch, Barbara Eve Harris, and Donnie Keshawarz.

 How to Get Away With Murder: Ambitious law students and their enigmatic professor get ensnared in a murder plot on campus.
 Starring Viola Davis, Matt McGorry, Liza Weil, Aja Naomi King, Charlie Weber, Katie Findlay, Billy Brown, Jack Falahee, Alfred Enoch, and Karla Souza.
 Executive-produced by Shonda Rhimes.